arqex/fluxify/README.md

 // Much more readable than
 // flux.doAction( {actionType: 'sayHello', name: 'John'} );
 ```
-In other different Flux implementations, those objects that store the actions are called *action creators*.
+In different Flux implementations, the objects that store the actions are called *action creators*.
 Thinking in the fluxify way they are not needed either, since the dispatches accept multiple the arguments, it is much easier to use the ```doAction``` method directly with the data that the callback needs as arguments.

 Let's fluxify:
 ```js